Why we sell what we sell.

 This is especially important with certain stuff, rock shoes and ropes spring to mind where what is in the literature or the advert means almost nothing in the real world of your climbing.

-For a portion of Rock On wisdom(!?), click on the gear category of your choice:
+For a portion of Rock On wisdom(!?), scroll down to the gear category of your choice:

 The right shoes will make you climb better.
 Hurrah!